ebarylko/cmpt-276/assignment-2/glossary.md

 releaseID: The unique identifier associated to a release, being one to eight characters long.

+reporter: a person who has previously created an issue or reported a bug.

 status: The possible states an issue can take on, being one of CREATED, ASSESSED, IN_PROGRESS, DONE, or CANCELLED.